AntonioFasano/winfire.js/README.md

 Sample winfire commands
 -----------------------

-To add and enable the  rule `myrule`, which opens the listening TCP 2300 port on the Local Area Connection:
+To add and enable the  rule `myrule`, which allow `c:\myapp` to open the listening TCP 2300 port on the Local Area Connection:

-    PS> .\winfire /rule-add:myrule /prot-tcp /local-port:2300 /enab /interf:"Local Area Connection" /desc:"Rule added by winfire"
+    PS> .\winfire /rule-add:myrule /app:c:\myapp /prot-tcp /local-port:2300 /enab /interf:"Local Area Connection" /desc:"Rule added by winfire"
 	Using profile: Private Profile, Public Profile

    If a profile is not specified, the rule is active on any available profile, hence the command output.